-6.The current status of the MSP and new developments
+6. The current status of the MSP and new developments

-Currently, work is being done on the interim assessment to evaluate implementation of Latvian MSP.
-Interim assessment is planned to be completed by the end of 2023.
+Work is currently underway to launch amendments to the Latvian Maritime Spatial Plan, which, according to the interim assessment, should be launched by October 2025 According to the Report's proposals, the revision of Latvia's Maritime Spatial Plan should begin by October 2025.
 Please refer to the section No. 4.1.14.
 "Implementation, Monitoring, evaluation, follow-up MSP".